maniaplanet/documentation/maniascript/tuto/your-first-script.md

 You can still manage the death of the players through the `OnArmorEmpty` event.

-## The Manialink into the ManiaScript
+## The Manialink in the ManiaScript
-It's possible to write some Manialink code into your script.
+It's possible to write some Manialink code in your script.
 This is useful when you want to display some custom information or even to create a complete custom ingame UI.

 If you want to do so, you have first to create a text variable which will contain the manialink and then to treat the manialink: